This buckwheat risotto is a hearty dish packed with flavorful mushrooms and leeks.

 - Serve with parsley and extra parmesan.

-Nutrition Facts
+Nutrition

-Gina Matsoukas is the writer, founder, photographer and recipe developer of Running to the Kitchen — a food website focused on providing healthy, wholesome recipes using fresh and seasonal ingredients as much as possible.
+Gina Matsoukas is an AP syndicated writer.
+She is the founder, photographer and recipe developer of Running to the Kitchen — a food website focused on providing healthy, wholesome recipes using fresh and seasonal ingredients.
 Her work has been featured in numerous media outlets both digital and print, including MSN, Huffington post, Buzzfeed, Women’s Health and Food Network.

 This was delicious!
 Will definitely make this one again.
 Might try white wine instead of red to improve the color of the dish.
-I did add chopped, pre-cooked bacon from Trader Joe's when sautéing the mushrooms.
+I did add chopped, pre-cooked bacon from Trader Joe’s when sautĂ©ing the mushrooms.
 Bookmarking this one, thanks for the recipe!

 I made this for dinner last night - it was fabulous!
 I had fresh made chicken stock, so I used that, and put in a couple of drops of black truffle oil to finish it.
 Wonderful!
 Thanks heaps for a great recipe!